SHC-ASTRA/roverBasestation/README.md

 Generate an SSH key for use with GitHub:

+> [!TIP]
+> Ensure you replace the example Email with the Email associated
+> with your github account.

 ```bash
 ssh-keygen -t ed25519 -C "YOUR_EMAIL_HERE@example.com"  -f ~/.ssh/github
 ```

+> [!NOTE]
+> This command requests a passphrase for the key.
+This is unnecessary for most users,
+> and can be skipped by pressing enter twice after running it.

 Tell SSH to use your key for github.com: